Natural Laxative Foods: Compare with drug store laxatives!

 Apple’s laxative effects

 Apple has both soluble and insoluble dietary fiber in it.
-Both types of dietary fiber help bowel movements and constipation in different ways
+Both types of dietary fiber help with bowel movements and constipation in different ways

-A large apple provides about 30 % of the dietary fiber requirement every day.
+A large apple provides about 30 % of the daily dietary fiber requirement every day.
 The main ingredient is the soluble dietary fiber called pectin.
 81 % of the apple skin is pectin.
 This pectin acts as a laxative in you.

 Apple has 3 grams of fiber in every 125 grams of weight (18).
 Intake of apple juice helps to treat constipation and may provide instant relief.